andrew-goad/andrew-goad/README.md

 **I build analytical products that turn complex data into decisions people can understand, test and carry into the next operational step.**

 My 16+ years span Wells Fargo, the Office of the Comptroller of the Currency and the U.S. Census Bureau, including promotion from Vice President to Executive Director at Wells Fargo.
-This independent portfolio makes my current work in credit strategy, analytical engineering, statistical modeling and business-facing explanation available to inspect.
+This independent portfolio makes my current work in credit strategy, analytical engineering, statistical modeling and business-facing decision intelligence available to inspect.

 > **No Cold Handoffs:** the logic, evidence, interpretation and ownership travel together.